oracle-livelabs/pts/ai-agentics/lab2/lab2.md

 * Have got the Sandbox instance created and able to access the noVNC console.

-## Task Example 1: Testing Context Memory - Name Introduction
+## Example 1: Testing Context Memory - Name Introduction

 This will to used to test if the agent can retrive info from chat context.
 We chat with the agent and introduce ourselve and check if it remember our name during the whole conversation.
 The output is in verbose mode and will trace the activities and thought process of agent. it would be labeled as Observation, Action,  Final answer and Response.